 In the land of my sojourn.

 Last year’s presidential inauguration inspired For a Time of Transition: Three Versions of the Litany of Humility in Song.

 Rich Mullins fans may want to subscribe to Release Date–UTR Media Podcast.
 Release Date is a well-produced chronicling of the making of an upcoming Rich Mullins tribute album.
 Clips of old Mullins interviews and songs, interviews with those who knew him and younger musicians who hold the Ragamuffin as a top influence, and their honest songwriting shows it.
 See also Sparrowfare’s post on the 20th anniversary of Rich Mullins’ passing, Grant Me the Grace to Hurt Like Rich Mullins.

-“Land of My Sojourn” is one of 35 songs on Flight Fuel: Sparrowfare’s eclectic playlist of hope.
+“Land of My Sojourn” is one of 33 songs on Flight Fuel: Sparrowfare’s eclectic playlist of hope.
 Inspired by the response to In the Night: a Song for Your Playlist of Hope, Flight Fuel gathers songs of resilience by artists ranging from Rich Mullins and Andrew Peterson to Bob Dylan and Audrey Assad.
 It’s a source of dark-time encouragment for wayfarers, realistic optimists and true believers.
 Each song is linked to simplify your sourcing of tunes that strike a chord.
-Subscribe to Sparrowfare’s newsletter here and Flight Fuel will be on its way!
+Subscribe to Sparrowfare’s newsletter here and Flight Fuel, along with Reads that Feed: A Booklover’s Planner will be on their way to you!

 Inspire your inbox!
 Follow Sparrowfare and you won’t miss a post.

 ~Please share Sparrowfare~